pyxelr/recommendations-for-engineers/README.md

 # Recommendations for Engineers
 All of my recommendations for aspiring engineers in a single place, coming from various areas of my interest.
-The principal scope supports data science, development, python, math, cybersecurity, business, and productivity.
+The principal scope supports data science, programming, python, math, cybersecurity, business, and productivity.

 The list also aggregates and extends most of the suggestions from [my blog posts](https://pawelcislo.com/), where some of the entries come from a different language (🇵🇱).
 Although it's my personal list, don't hesitate to create a pull request if I missed something interesting or if there is a dead link.